larryflorio/LarryFlorio/README.md

 * LeXpunK Army
 * LeXpunkDAO1

-I additionally provide business consulting, corporate advisory and other non-legal services to various crypto-native communities and traditional companies through LF Advisory LLC.
+In addition to the above, I am General Counsel of [Delphia] (https://delphia.com) and a co-founder of Thing3, a service DAO that provides operational support to recently launched projects.
+I also provide business consulting, corporate advisory and other non-legal services to various crypto-native communities and traditional companies through LF Advisory.
+Through this various activities, I have direct and indirect economic interests in a number of companies, projects & investment vehicles.
+I use my reasonable commercial judgment to advise parties of specific potential or actual conflicts of interests, consistent with my obligations and good business practices.

-I also hold non-immaterial amounts of ETH, BTC & various stablecoins
+I also hold non-immaterial amounts of ETH, BTC, a number of DeFi tokens & various stablecoins

 I disclaim any responsibility to keep these disclosures up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure.

-Last updated: 15 May 2022
+Last updated: 15 July 2022